House music: Origins of the term "house"

 One book from 2009 states the name "house music" originated from a Chicago club called the Warehouse that was open from 1977 to 1982.
-Clubbers to the Warehouse were primarily black, gay men, who came to dance to music played by the club's resident DJ, Frankie Knuckles, who fans refer to as the "godfather of house".
+Clubbers to the Warehouse were primarily black gay men, who came to dance to music played by the club's resident DJ, Frankie Knuckles, who fans refer to as the "godfather of house".
 Frankie began the trend of splicing together different records when he found that the records he had were not long enough to satisfy his audience of dancers.
-After the Warehouse closed in 1983, the crowds went to Knuckles' new club, The Power Plant, while the club was renamed into Music Box with Ron Hardy as the resident DJ.
+After the Warehouse closed in 1983, eventually the crowds went to Knuckles' new club, The Power House, later to be called The Power Plant, and the club was renamed, yet again, into Music Box with Ron Hardy as the resident DJ.
+The 1986 documentary, "House Music in Chicago", by filmmaker Phil Ranstrom, captured opening night at The Power House, and stands as the only film or video to capture a young Frankie Knuckles in this early era, right after his departure from The Warehouse.

 In the Channel 4 documentary Pump Up the Volume, Knuckles remarks that the first time he heard the term "house music" was upon seeing "we play house music" on a sign in the window of a bar on Chicago's South Side.
-One of the people in the car with him joked, "you know that's the kind of music you play down at the Warehouse!"
+One of the people in the car joked, "you know that's the kind of music you play down at the Warehouse!"
 In self-published statements, South-Side Chicago DJ Leonard "Remix" Rroy claimed he put such a sign in a tavern window because it was where he played music that one might find in one's home; in his case, it referred to his mother's soul and disco records, which he worked into his sets.